stonecauldron/tile-mapper/report/paper.md

 # Technical details

 ## 2D Markov chains {#sec:markov-chains}
-Markov chains *TODO: Markov paper* are a mathematical formalism that allows us to model state transitions of a stochastic process.
+Markov chains (@Chomsky1956) are a mathematical formalism that allows us to model state transitions of a stochastic process.
 The particularity of Markov chains is that they only take the current state of the system into account to compute the next state.
 We can for example model the weather by two states: